 The French, German and Spanish studies minors combine systematic language study with courses in geography, history and civilization and strongly encourage a study abroad experience.
 The overall aim of the minor is to increase students' understanding of other regions of the world and to complement their undergraduate academic preparation.

 Following are the courses that are required or recommended for the language studies minor.
 The minor consists of a total of 18 approved semester credits.
 Please note that most courses can also be used to help fulfill the general education requirements at North Dakota State University.

-Students who have completed and earned a grade of B or better for their first two consecutive semesters of foreign language at NDSU may be eligible to receive up to 14 hours of credit for those courses waived through departmental placement.
+Students who complete and earn a grade of B or better for their first two consecutive semesters of foreign language at NDSU may be eligible to receive up to 14 hours of credit for those lower level courses waived through departmental placement.

 Required courses: Nine semester credits